 The Local Computer 500 initially connects to the Connection Manager 710 which is responsible for allocating an available Job Manager 720 and returning its address to the agent.
 The Job Manager 720 then handles all further conversation with the Local Computer 500.
 As noted above, the architecture optionally allows for a plurality of advertising system servers each running a plurality of Job Managers 720.
 Thus, the Job Manager address returned to the Local Computer 500 may contain both the Internet address of the server and the process identification.
-The Job Manager 720 identifies and authenticates the user-ID against the Server Database 730.
+The Job Manager 720 identifies and authenticates the user-ID against the Server

 The Job Manager 720 creates a Network Job 725 for each user it communicates with.
-Each Network Job 725 communicates with the Local Computer 500 to select and download Advertisements 50; collect feedback from the Local Computer 500; check the user's participation and any awards from contests, etc.; and upgrades and installs the Local Computer 500 software versions.
+Each Network Job 725 communicates with the Local Computer 500 to select and download Advertisements 50; collect feedback from the Local Comfrom contests, etc.; and upgrades and installs the Local Computer 500 software versions.
 The Network Job 725 is responsible for selecting the next downloaded Advertisement 50 based on user configuration and preference data as described herein.

 Under most current network models, including the current implementation of the Internet, users are typically charged based on the amount of time they are connected to specific resources on the network.
-Thus, the current system of the Advertisements 50 to the Local Computer 500, and 35 downloading advertisements and other information in the background does not increase the cost to the user, as transmission occurs in background mode while the user is already connected to the network Service Provider 701.
+Thus, the current system of background does not increase the cost to the user, as transmission occurs in background mode while the user is already connected to the network Service Provider 701.
 Future implementations of these networks, however, may charge users based on the amount of information, or number of network "packets" or other units of data, the user has received.
-On such networks, the system should be able to track the amount of information transmitted, such as by counting the number advertisements, advertisement information to the Advertising System Server 600.
-The 45 resources, or network packets (also known as "datagrams"), frames, segments or other units of network data containing advertisements.
+On such networks, the system should be able to track the amount of information transmitted, such as by counting the number advertisements, advertisement resources, or network packets (also known as "datagrams"), frames, segments or other units of network data containing advertisements.
 The Network Service Provider 701 may use this information to charge the system generated transmissions to the advertisers rather than the users.
 The Advertisement System Server 600, and most preferably the Network Job 725, will be responsible for tracking the amount of information transmitted by the system.
 Alternatively, the TCP/IP Polite Agent 280 or other software process on the Local Computer 500 will track this information.

 The Server Database 730 contains the system information, including: the Advertisements 50 or other informational content; listings of users; listings of advertisers; listings of network service providers; billing information; audit logs and statistics.
 The Server Database 730 also maintains information on active connections and their activity.
-The Server Database 730 is accessed through the Database Abstraction 740 interface which provides a layer of interface for all modules on the Advertising System Server 700.
+The Server Database 730 is accessed through the Database Abstraction 740 interface which provides a layer of interface for all modules on the Advertising System Server

-In addition to providing Advertisements 50 and other informational content to local computers, the Advertising System Server 600 also provides various management services, such as billing information, viewing and gathering statistics on feedback information, and advertisement display audit-logs which may be sorted according to various filters such as advertiser or advertising category.
-The Advertising System Server 700 includes various other software administration tools for maintaining the system, including: a Database Feeder 754 for modifying the Server Database 730; Monitoring Tools 752 for viewing the activity of the system; Configuration Tools 751 for modifying the behavior of the system; and Reporting Tools 753 for creating reports 10 communications, the screen saver of the present invention concerning the system.
+In addition to providing Advertisements 50 and other informational content to local computers, the Advertising System Server 600 also provides various management 10 (through the use of the keyboard, mouse, pointing device or services, such as billing information, viewing and gathering statistics on feedback information, and advertisement display audit-logs which may be sorted according to various filters such as advertiser or advertising category.
+The Advertising System Server 700 includes various other software administration tools for maintaining the system, including: a Database Feeder 754 for modifying the Server Database 730; Monitoring Tools 752 for viewing the activity of the system; Configuration Tools 751 for modifying the behavior of the system; and Reporting Tools 753 for creating reports 20 concerning the system.